 How Are Fish and Seafood Served in Italy?

 Fish is served in a variety of ways but one of the most common is grilled.
-If it's a small fish, it will be cooked and served whole.
+If it's a small fish, it will be cooked and served whole, though a larger fish might be offered for two or more people in your party to share.
 Some restaurants still bring the raw fish to your table before preparation so you can choose what you want and see that it's fresh.

 People from the United States are sometimes surprised that the fish they ordered is served to them whole, head and all.
 Don't worry, often the wait staff will present the whole fish to you and then ask if you want them to debone it.
 If they don't you can usually ask them to do it for you.